About

 She first came to York in 2011 to steward a blueberry farm, successfully transitioning a chemical-dependent operation to one that used zero pesticides or herbicides.

-Eleanor is a long-time permaculture enthusiast, and led the “Hooga What Now?” hugelkultur workshop for Horn Farm Center in 2014.
-She’s hosted several heirloom seed swaps since 2012 and is helping to found an heirloom seed library in York.
+Eleanor is a long-time permaculture enthusiast, and led the “Hooga What Now?” hugelkultur workshop for Horn Farm Center in 2014 and several heirloom seed swaps between 2012 and early 2020.

 For more than a decade Eleanor has made a study of community-scale resilience factors.
 Areas of research span from social infrastructure, gift economies, third places, and creative placemaking to developing regenerative models and self-perpetuating systems for projects spanning agriculture, social enterprise, wellness, recovery programs, and intentional communities.

-She is the founder of The Southworth Project, whose mission is to nurture the regenerative renaissance.
+She is the founder of The Southworth Project, whose mission is to nurture a regenerative renaissance.

-The Southworth Project takes its name from Eleanor’s mother, Elizabeth Southworth Kitson Cooley-Prost.
-Worth, as she was known, was a raconteur and renaissance woman who devoted her life to supporting what is “True, Beautiful, and Good for the People,” and from her maternal ancestors, including Saint John Southworth, who did the same.
+The Southworth Project takes its name from Eleanor’s mother, Elizabeth Southworth Kitson Cooley-Prost (a raconteur and renaissance woman who devoted her life to supporting what is “True, Beautiful, and Good for the People”) and from her maternal ancestors, including Saint John Southworth, who tried to do the same.

 WorthandEleanorbw